aviscasillas/elixir_async_api/README.md

 Checkout the diagram below for an overview on the basic architecture:
 <img src="https://github.com/aviscasillas/elixir_async_api/blob/master/context_diagram.jpg">

-> Note that commands, queries and API, live within the same application (in favour of simplicity).
+> Note that, in favour of simplicity, commands, queries and API live all within the same application.
+> Because of that, queries and subscriptions are handled by the same processor but they would potentially live in separated applications.

 ## Run it